Blond psyllium: benefits, dosage, contraindications

 Anticancer

 Psyllium has activity against colorectal cancer.
-Indeed, the psyllium seeds, when degraded, produce large amounts of butyrate and acetate.
-It has been found that butyric acid (the main oxidative substrate of colon cells) has anti-neoplastic activity in colon cancer.
+Indeed, the psyllium seeds, as they degrade, produce large amounts of butyrate and acetate.
+It has been found that butyric acid (the primary oxidative substrate of colon cells) has antineoplastic activity in the case of colon cancer.

 Usages associés